Edric-Matwiejew/more_with_bash/README.md

 A Unix-like command is a small program that reads an input string from `stdin` (standard in) and returns an output string to `stdout` (standard output).
 This predictable behaviour allows for the output of one command to be piped to the input of another.

-## 2. Specifying a 'del' command.
+## 2. Implementing the 'del' command.

-The remove command 'rm FILE' deletes the target FILE permanently on Unix-like operating systems.
-Great if you know what you're doing - but what if you change your mind later?
+The remove command,

+    rm [FILE]

+deletes the target `[FILE]` permanently.
+Great if you meant it- not so great otherwise.

 In this workshop, we will develop a user-defined  'del' command that: